Connect with others who understand.

 If you have HS and you’re concerned you may have an infected wound, call your doctor or go to a hospital.

-In addition to pus changing color, other symptoms may indicate you’re experiencing an infection.
-Bacterial skin infections are typically diagnosed using the term cellulitis.
+In addition to pus changing color, other symptoms may mean that you’re experiencing an infection.
+Doctors often use the term “cellulitis” to describe bacterial skin infections.

 “I was in the hospital for Thanksgiving because of cellulitis — I needed intravenous antibiotics.
 I was surprised how much it helped with the inflammation and pain,” one myHSteam member wrote.